ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-human-side-of-software-engineering-reflections-on-growth-and-impact.md

 ### Deliver Value

 Sometimes we work hard and don't feel recognized.
 This causes a bad feeling and demotivation.
 The best way to avoid this is to stay aligned with your leader to understand what's most important for delivering value.
+So:

 > Talk with your leader to understand how you can deliver value for the team, project, other engineers, or the company.